Digichem-Project/build-boy/DIGICHEM_LICENSE_TEMPLATE.md

 distribute this software without those permissions being expressly granted by a license agreement (such as this one).

-This license agreement is timed; it grants you a select number of permissions in relation to this software (which are detailed below) only up until the expiry date (below).
-Once the expiry date has been exceeded, these permissions are automatically revoked and you must obtain another license to continue using the software.
-If you do not, or cannot, obtain a new license, you must cease using the software immediately and delete it from your system.
-Failure to do so is in breach of copyright law.
+This license agreement  grants you a select number of permissions in relation to this software (which are detailed below), but only while you are in possession of a valid license key distributed by Digichem.
+Any permissions that are not explicitly described are not granted.
+A list of disallowed permissions is also provided for your reference, but this list is not exhaustive.

 Digichem reserves the right to change the terms of any future licenses issued.

-This license will expire after midnight on dd-mm-yyyy.
-This date and time is relative to Coordinated Universal Time (UTC).

-This license agreement grants you a limited number of permissions in relation to this software.
-Any permissions that are not explicitly described are not granted.
-A list of disallowed permissions is also provided for your reference.
-This list is not exhaustive.

-Under the terms of this license agreement, up until the expiry date, you MAY:
+Under the terms of this license agreement, and only while you are in possession of a valid license key distributed by Digichem, you MAY:
- - Use the software, in binary form, free of charge for any purpose.
+ - Use the software, in binary form, for personal, academic, and/or research purposes.

 You may NOT:
+ - Use the software in relation to any activity that generates profit (to obtain a commercial license, contact social@digi-chem.co.uk)
  - Use or attempt to access any source code of the software.
  - Redistribute the software in any form (including binary).
  - Sell the software, in any part.